Skip to content

 Policy Attachment

 Instead of configuring timeouts directly on an API object, they could be configured using policy attachments.
-The advantage to this approach would be that timeout policies can be not only configured for an HTTPRouteRule, but can also be added/overriden at a more fine (e.g., HTTPBackendRef) or course (e.g. HTTPRoute) level of granularity.
+The advantage to this approach would be that timeout policies can be not only configured for an HTTPRouteRule, but can also be added/overriden at a more fine (e.g., HTTPBackendRef) or coarse (e.g. HTTPRoute) level of granularity.

 The downside, however, is complexity introduced for the most common use case, adding a simple timeout for an HTTP request.
 Setting a single field in the route rule, instead of needing to create a policy resource, for this simple case seems much better.